 - 34 mobile clinics to Syrian health non-governmental organizations to serve populations in hard-to-reach areas

-- Mobile clinics to operate in Jordan (in aid of Syrian refugees), and Syrian Arab Republic, among other countries
+- Mobile clinics to operate in Jordan (in aid of Syrian refugees), and the Syrian Arab Republic, among other countries

 - In Iraq, in one of the Amriyat Al-Fallujah camps for internally displaced persons